TrialAndErrror/Fetcher/README.md

 Fetcher uses multithreading with a default maximum workers of 5, but that can be changed within fetch.py.

+## Setup
+* Create a virtual environment and install the requirements.
+    * python -m venv venv
+    * pip install -r requirements.txt

 ## Usage:
+#### Spreadsheet (Default Setting):
-Place a CSV file in the root directory of the project (where main.py is located).
+* Place a CSV file in the root directory of the project (where main.py is located).

-Run main.py.
+* Run main.py.

-Fetcher will create a directory for each CSV file in the root directory.
+* Fetcher will create a directory for each CSV file in the root directory.

-Run your native video player to access the video files in each directory.
+* Run your native video player to access the video files in each directory.

+#### Single File
+* run main.py from the command line with the -u or --url flag to specify a URL.
+    * ex: python main.py -u https://www.youtube.com/watch?v=xQJ-3PbJoYY

+#### Spreadsheet (from command line)
+* run main.py from the command line with the -f or --file flag to specify a spreadsheet file.
+    * ex: python main.py -f video_list.csv

 ## Technical Tips:
 The url detection is handled in fetcher.fetch.read_spreadsheet().
 It matches based on string.startswith(),